Do I need a financial professional?

 That doesn’t mean all financial professionals are alike.
 When selecting one to work with, consider the following tips:

 • Make sure you know how they are paid.
-It could be commission, hourly rate or an annual percentage of your assets (typically 1% or less).
+It could be by commission, hourly rate or an annual percentage of your assets (typically 1% or less).
 Don’t be afraid to ask for specifics until you’re comfortable with the process.

 • Tell them how you prefer to communicate and how often.
 It should be at least yearly to monitor annual performance, but you may want to meet more often depending on your needs or goals.